james-nesbitt/coach/initialize/templates/demo/drupal8/app/README.md

 An example for how to mount a local file over the source code, this keeps the local settings file out of the source code

+# /app/settings/services.local.yml

+An example for how to mount a local services file over the source code, this keeps the local services file out of the source code

 # /app/backups

 Mounted into the containers as an optional destination for